 If nothing needs to be updated, select 'Verify'.

-If the Card requires modification, click 'View' and then the pencil icon to edit.
+If the Card requires modification, click the Card and then the pencil icon to edit.
 Once you've made your changes, press 'Save & Verify' to both save your changes and verify the card in one-click.